Skip to main content

 Young puppies can’t regulate their own body temperature the way older dogs can, so the American Kennel Club recommends that you wait until they’re at least 8 weeks old before you give them their first bath.

 Make sure you bathe them in a nice, warm room with plenty of towels on hand (you're gonna need them).
 If your puppy is shivering, the water isn’t warm enough.
 After your dog is clean, wrap them up in a few towels.
-You can use a hairdryer to dry them off quickly but make sure it's not too hot.
-Start doing it at a young age, so they won’t be frightened of — or bark at — hair dryers when they get older.
+You can use a hairdryer to dry them off quickly but make sure it's not too hot (some have a cool setting you might use).
+Start this method at a young age, so they won’t be frightened of — or bark at — hair dryers when they get older.

 Funny portrait of a Welsh corgi pembroke dog showering with shampoo